CptGummiball/MC-Dealer/README.md

 ## Important Notes:
 Make sure to configure the settings in the config.yml file according to your preferences before starting the server.
+**Currently you have to restart the server to load changes in config.**

 ## Support and Issues: